Skip to main content

 Client ID

-Public identifier of your application.
+Public identifier of your OAuth 2.0 client.
 Used to:

-• Identify your application during authorisation
+• Identify your OAuth 2.0 client during authorisation

 • Associate tokens with your client